-Much like BP’s last spot featuring an adorable missing bunny, BP has once again tried to pull on the heartstrings, with its latest campaign dubbed ‘My BP Story’ via Ogilvy & Mather.
-This time the spot tells the story of a boy who wants a girl to notice him.
+Much like BP’s last spot featuring an adorable missing bunny, BP has once again tried to pull on the heartstrings, in a continuation of its latest campaign dubbed ‘My BP Story’ via Ogilvy & Mather.
+This time through the story of a boy who wants the girl of his affections to notice him.

 The Warehouse Group has been bringing the real world and the online world closer together recently, with its recent rebrand of R&R Sport to the ‘omni-channel’ Torpedo 7, its Click Madness promotion, free wifi in the newly refurbished stores and an app that lets shoppers compare prices.
 Now it’s launching its Christmas campaign with a five minute online video that puts the decision-making in the hands of the experts: kids.

 Since the 40 Hour Famine kicked off in 1975, World Vision says over one million Kiwis have taken part in it and raised $72 million to help people in over 40 countries.
 And to promote the 40th year of the initiative, which this year is focused on helping Malawi, Sugar & Partners enlisted the talents of renowned poet Sam Hunt, Exposure’s Brooke Benton and a number of other charitable young Kiwis to show how New Zealand’s largest youth fundraising event has become something of a rite of passage.

 While some could probably think of nothing better than a bit of silence, having to do without your favourite sounds forever is a different kettle of fish.
 So, to show what role sound plays in people’s lives, Bay Audiology, Shine and Exposure’s Kevin Denholm have taken a charming—and very Kiwi—look at how customers can keep ‘hearing the things you love hearing’.